Areas of practice

-Ms. Dai is a partner of the Dispute Resolution & Litigation group specializing in cross-border commercial arbitration and litigation.
+Ms. Dai is a partner in the Dispute Resolution & Litigation Group.
+She specialises in cross-border commercial arbitration and litigation.

-Ms. Dai has an extensive experience in handling international commercial arbitration and litigation cases involving financial, equity, trade, product quality and construction disputes before the China International Economic and Trade Arbitration Commission, the Beijing Arbitration Commission, the International Chamber of Commerce Court of Arbitration, the Hong Kong International Arbitration Center and the PRC courts at all levels.
+Ms. Dai is highly experienced in handling international commercial arbitration and litigation cases involving financial, equity, trade, product quality and construction disputes before the China International Economic and Trade Arbitration Commission, the Beijing Arbitration Commission, the International Chamber of Commerce International Court of Arbitration, the Hong Kong International Arbitration Centre and the PRC courts at all levels.

-Ms. Dai specializes in representing significant, complex and thorny litigation cases involving financial disputes regarding financial loans, private equity investment, asset management, trust and financial derivatives, and other corporate disputes concerning corporate control, equity transfer, valuation adjustment mechanism (VAM) agreements, resolution effectiveness, liquidation and dissolution.
-In resolving these cases, Ms. Dai adopts a flexible and nimble approach to provide practical and integrated solutions, and deliver the commercial objectives of clients.
+Ms. Dai specialises in representing clients in significant, complex and thorny litigation cases involving financial disputes over financial loans, private equity investment, asset management, trust and financial derivatives, and other corporate disputes over corporate control, equity transfer, valuation adjustment mechanism (VAM) agreements, resolution effectiveness, liquidation and dissolution.
+In resolving these cases, Ms. Dai is flexible in providing practical and integrated solutions, and assisting clients in achieving their business objectives.

 From 2005 to 2009, Ms. Dai provided regular legal services for the Beijing Organizing Committee for the Games of the 29th Olympiad, including contract review and negotiation, risk control and dispute resolution.
-She was awarded with Distinguished Contribution to Judicial and Administrative Security for Olympic Games by the Bureau of Justice of Chaoyang District.
+She won the Outstanding Contribution to Chaoyang Judicial and Administrative Security for Olympic Games award from the Bureau of Justice of Chaoyang District.

-Ms. Dai attained her LL.B. and LL.M from China Foreign Affairs University and LL.M. in Global Business Law from University of Washington School of Law.
-She is a licensed attorney in both the People’s Republic of China and Washington, United States.
+Ms. Dai attained her LL.B. and LL.M from China Foreign Affairs University and University of Washington School of Law, respectively.
+She is qualified to practice law in China and the state of Washington of the United States.

 Ms. Dai’s working languages are Chinese and English.